Hi I am Nicki, I am a wanderlusting garden loving creative.

-In an urban environment we use a lot of temporary/small space options for our garden in case we have to move.
+In an urban environment we use a lot of temporary/small space options for our garden, we do this more due to habit as long term renters in case we had to move.
 This means loads of pots, containers, raised garden beds and the aquaponics.
 We aim to grow our produce in things we can move and relocate without losing all our hard work of getting the soil just right.

 So to sum up this blog is about growing food on a budget, with limited time and space in a subtropical location.

 My goal is to share my journey of growing food for our family, and inspire you to do the same.